yardokun/google-ux-design-course/README.md

 My portifolio project prompt: *"Design an app and a responsive website for parents to purchase and resell children's clothing."*

-Why I chose this prompt from the list of 25 prompts: To be honest, it was the only prompt from the list I actually understood 100% and felt like I can fully visualize and carry out.
+Why I chose this prompt from the list of the 25 prompts: To be honest, it was the only prompt from the list I actually understood 100% and felt like I can fully visualize and carry out.